 Bicarb deodorant is an effective and inexpensive way to combat unpleasant body odour but it is no anti-perspirant.

-The whole problem with fake news is that leaves doubt in our minds.
+The whole problem with fake news is that leaves lingering doubt in our minds.
 Was that raw sewerage flowing into Midmar Dam or was it mud carried by stormwater?
 Do cell phones cause brain tumours and do they kill bees?
-Do underarm deodorants cause breast tumours.
+Do underarm deodorants cause breast masses?

 So, the doubts lingered and my family will irritatingly confirm that Bernie would often stink despite all the scrubbing in the world.
 There is a lot of neoplastic disease in my family, and I have no desire to join the ranks.
 All of that changed after a chance encounter with a friend who works regularly with Zulu women.
 She told me they do not have a body odour problem, and they cannot afford deodorants; they use bicarb.